 Usually, the menstrual cycle should be regular and repeated every four to five weeks.
 If the menstruation occurs with irregular patterns, you may consult a gynecologist to exclude any cause of concern.
 Early identification may help to manage hormonal imbalance with diet and lifestyle modifications in most girls.

 Which Menstrual Product Is Best To Absorb Blood?

 There are various choices to deal with menstruation.
 Pads, tampons, or menstrual cups are used to absorb or collect the blood and vaginal secretions during periods.
 Some girls may choose one menstrual product, whereas some may try various methods.

 Trying various products could help a girl identify the most convenient option.
 It is essential to know the right method of use.
 The following are some salient points related to various menstrual products and their use.

 - Pads are often the preferred choice during the initial years of menstruation.
 Cotton pads of different sizes are available in the market.
 The girl may choose one after multiple trials.
 Highly absorbent pads are the most preferred type.
-Changing pads on time is essential to avoid skin irritation and maintain personal hygiene.
+Changing pads every four to six hours is essential to avoid skin irritation and maintain personal hygiene.

 - Tampons are cotton plugs that can be placed into the vagina.
 Most tampons come with an applicator to help in insertion.
 Some girls may find tampons more efficient than pads.
-It may also make a girl feel comfortable while performing physical activities, such as swimming.
-You should not leave the tampon for more than eight hours since this may increase the risk of infection.
+It may also make a girl feel comfortable while performing physical activities, such as swimming. .
+You should not leave the tampon for more than six to eight hours since this may increase the risk of infection and toxic shock syndrome.